-It is indeterminate as to how much revenues to the department will increase due to an enhanced ability to enforce the coral protection measures and recover both compensatory damages and civil penalties.
+It is indeterminate how much revenues for the Department of Environmental Protection (department) might increase due to an enhanced ability to enforce the coral protection measures and recover both compensatory damages and civil penalties.
 The department is currently not able to recover the actual costs of assessment, restoration, mitigation or monitoring.
-The department reports that the bill will potentially increase its ability to respond to and recover damages to coral reefs without necessitating organizational or fiscal changes.
-Enforcement costs are indeterminate, but will likely remain similar to current costs, as the bill does not require any new enforcement activities.
+The department reports that the bill should increase its ability to respond to and recover damages to coral reefs without necessitating organizational or fiscal changes.
+Enforcement costs would likely remain similar as the bill does not require any new enforcement activities, but they are indeterminate.